 Rules and Regulations

-Deer harvested outside of Unit CWD do not have to meet carcass restrictions to be transported into Unit CWD.
-Conversely, the following applies to transporting deer harvested in Unit CWD.
+Deer harvested in counties that are not affected by CWD do not have to meet carcass restrictions to be transported into CWD affected counties.
+Conversely, the following applies to transporting deer harvested in CWD affected counties.

-To understand the carcass transportation restrictions for Unit CWD deer, it is important to know there are two classifications of counties in Unit CWD:
+To understand the carcass transportation restrictions for deer in CWD affected counties, it is important to know there are two classifications of CWD affected counties:

 - CWD-positive counties are those with known cases of CWD

-- Do not move whole or field dressed deer carcasses or unapproved parts outside of Unit CWD.
-Only approved parts (listed below) may be moved out of Unit CWD.
+- Do not move whole or field-dressed deer carcasses or unapproved parts outside of CWD affected counties.
+Only approved parts (listed below) may be moved out of CWD affected counties.

 - Deer carcasses can be moved from one high-risk county to another high-risk county.
 Deer carcasses can be moved from a high-risk county to a positive county.